 - Eagle 66 (Bentley Warren): The first 1966 Eagle, chassis 201, was fitted with a 255ci Ford V8 and was Dan Gurney's #31 AAR entry at the 1966 Indy 500.
 Then fitted with the 303 ci Gurney Weslake Ford V8 stock block engine, and raced by Jochen Rindt as the #48 AAR entry at the 1967 Indy 500.
 Used by Gurney to win at Riverside in November 1967, and at Las Vegas in March 1968.
-Photographs show that it was sold to Jerry Hansen (Long Lake, MN) for the Brainerd, Seattle and Riverside Indy road races in 1969.
-Then to the Tassi Vatis team, and the #95 entry for Sam Posey at the 1970 Indy 500 but failed to qualify.
-Then the #95 entry again at the 1971 500, this time raced by Bentley Warren.
+Sold to Lothar Motschenbacher (Beverly Hills, CA) later in the year, fitted with a Chevrolet V8 and repainted red with Leader Card Racers signwriting.
+Motschenbacher intended to take part in the Rverside race in December, but did not take part.
+Then sold to Jerry Hansen (Long Lake, MN) for the Brainerd, Seattle and Riverside Indy road races in 1969.
+Then to the Tassi Vatis team, and was the team's #95 entry for Sam Posey at the 1970 Indy 500 but failed to qualify.
+It was the #95 entry again at the 1971 500, this time raced by Bentley Warren.
 Warren and later Carl Williams raced it in other events later in 1971 and Williams qualified it for the 500 in 1972.
 According to a later auction catalogue, it was sold to Bob Johnson and then to Jim Mann in 1978 before passing via Bob and Don Tarwaki to collector Bob Sutherland.
 It was restored for Sutherland by Jim Robbins then sold to Joe MacPherson (Tustin, CA).
 After MacPherson's death, it was sold at auction in 2008 to Riverside International Automotive Museum's Doug Magnon.
 The car was on display in the Indianapolis Motor Speedway Museum in May 2015, replacing the Museum's own 1966 car which had been on display earlier in the month.

 - Vollstedt 67 ['A'] (Dick Simon): New for 1967 and run by Vollstedt Enterprises as the #17 Bryant Heating & Cooling Spl in 1967 and 1968 with a 255 ci Ford quad cam engine.
 Appeared at Indy in 1969, now with a turbo Ford but still as the #17 Bryant Heating & Cooling Spl.
 Dick Simon raced this car for the Vollstedt team at a few races late 1969 as the All Seasons Sports car and then acquired the car, which became his #44 entry in 1970 and then his #44 TraveLodge Sleeper backup in 1971.
 Retained as part of Simon's stable until the end of 1975 when it was sold to Art Sugai (Ontario, OR) and became his #90 Eastside Café entry for Frank Weiss in 1976.
 Sold in 1978 to Tom Black (Portland, OR) and Bob Ames and restored by them as the #21 ex-Jim Clark car after being incorrectly identified as that car by Rolla Vollstedt.
 Then to Don Mack and Hank Albers in 1979 and sold a year later via Eoin Young to Peter Briggs and put on display in his York Motor Museum in Western Australia.
 Offered for sale by Bonhams at Quail Lodge in August 2009 at which point it was correctly identified as the #17 car.
 Sold to Greg Smith in 2010.